pachyderm/pachyderm/doc/deployment/amazon_web_services/aws-deploy-pachyderm.md

 * The IAM role must have correct trust relationships.

-You'll also need to set a system variable `IAM_ROLE` to the name of the IAM role you'll use to deploy the cluster.
+  You need to set a system variable `IAM_ROLE` to the name of the IAM role that you will use to deploy the cluster.
-This is not the Role ARN or the Instance Profile ARN of the role, it's the actual role name.
+  This role is different from the Role ARN or the Instance Profile ARN of the role.
+It iss the actual role name.

 To deploy Pachyderm with an IAM role, complete the following steps: